-40. Skate on the Frog Pond at Boston Commons around Christmas time.
+40. Skate on the Frog Pond at Boston Commons in December.

-41. Watch the tree lighting ceremony at Fenhuill Hall to get into the Christmas spirit.
+41. Watch the tree lighting ceremony at Faneuil Hall to get into the holiday spirit.

 42. Shout “cuack cuack” of the top of your lungs at innocent passers-by while on a duck boat tour.

 43. Get blown away by the stunning Tiffany stained-glass windows at Arlington Street Church.